 Most people do manage to develop effective strategies for coping with the challenges that their condition brings.
 Successful treatments to lessen their symptoms, effective pain control and the acquisition of sensory ‘tricks’ all help to make social situations easier.

-22 April 2018: The London Marathon has an absolutely amazing atmosphere that really needs to be experienced in person.
+22 April 2018: The London Marathon has an absolutely amazing atmosphere - join us to support our runners.
 Read more

 An event that inspires you to take on a challenge that is right for you with route distances of 10km, 25km, 35km, 45km and the BIG 60km!
 Read more